 Most likely, you already got to know the classical German verbs.
 They usually end with “-en” like “schlafen”, “machen”, “singen”, “lernen” and so on.
 You can find a detailed explanation of how to conjugate German verbs here.

-There are some things that you should keep in mind when it comes to German verbs that end with “-ieren”.
-First of all, I can tell you that most of the verbs that end with “-ieren” in German are words that are not “real German”.
+You should keep some things in mind when it comes to German verbs that end with “-ieren”.
+First of all, I can tell you that most of the verbs that end with “-ieren” in German are words that are not “real German.”
 Hence, it might not be surprising that it is a typical suffix for verbs, which are loanwords from other languages, and it stands for a verb that we formed out of a noun or adjective.
-Therefore, you might understand these verbs without any problems most of the time, even though you meet them for the very first time.
+Therefore, you might understand these verbs without problems most of the time, even though you meet them for the first time.

 How to conjugate verbs with “-ieren”

-It is not very complicated to conjugate this kind of verbs as the same rules apply that you already know from the general verbs.
+It is not very complicated to conjugate this kind of verb as the same rules apply that you already know from the general verbs.

 Let’s use the verb “kopieren” as an example.
 To receive the verb stem, you need to remove the “-en” and therefore, you will receive “kopier-“.
 Now, you add usual endings to the stem: